-Figure 21.
+Figure 22.
 The System menu in the top part of the page.

 Control Description Save Click the icon to save new settings to the non-volatile memory.
 Also you can save the device's parameters via the Save button on the System / Configuration page.
 Reboot device Click the icon to reboot the device.
 All unsaved changes will be lost after the device's reboot.
 Click the icon to save the configuration (all settings of the router) to your PC.
 The configuration backup will be stored in the download location of your web browser.
 Get config backup Also you can create the configuration backup via the Backup button on the System / Configuration page.
-Restore config Click the icon to go to the System / Configuration page.
-Click the icon to restore the factory default settings.
+Restore config Click the icon to go to the System / Configuration page. - A Click the icon to restore the factory default settings.
 Also you can restore the factory defaults via the Factory button on the System / Configuration page.
 Reset to factory Also you can restore the factory default settings via the hardware RESET button.
-The button is located on the bottom panel of the router.
+The button is located on the back panel of the router next to the power connector.
 Push the button (with the router powered on) and hold for 10 seconds.
 Then release the button.
 Update firmware Click the icon to update the firmware of the router.
-Also you can update the firmware on the System / Firmware upgrade page.
-Wi-Fi Click the icon to disable or enable the device's WLAN.
-Also you can disable/enable the router's WLAN on the Wi-Fi / Basic settings page.
-Logout Click the icon to exit the web-based interface.
+Also you can update the firmware on the System / Firmware upgrade page. a Click the icon to disable or enable the device's WLAN in the 2.4GHz band.
+Wi-Fi 2.4 GHz Also you can disable/enable the router's WLAN in the 2.4GHz band on the Wi-Fi / Basic settings / 2.4 GHz page.
+3 Click the icon to disable or enable the device's WLAN in the 5GHz band.
+Wi-Fi 5 GHz Also you can disable/enable the router's WLAN in the 5GHz band on the Wi-Fi / Basic settings / 5 GHz page.